 McDonald’s Singapore will also be collaborating with the National Library Board to bring storytelling sessions to the restaurants supported by McDonald’s Family Ambassadors and NLB’s Junior and Teen Reading Ambassadors.

 This new initiatives by McDonald is part of deepening its commitment to families, to promote literacy in children from an early age to build a strong foundation for their intellectual development, to instil a lifelong passion for reading in children, to further inspire fun moments of family bonding and engage the whole family in reading.

 From March, families can look forward to weekly storytelling sessions organised at selected restaurants islandwide throughout the year.
 These storytelling sessions will be led by McDonald’s very own Ronald McDonald and supported by professional storytellers as well as Junior and Teen Reading Ambassadors from NLB – a group of young, motivated individuals who are inspired to promote a culture of reading amongst their peers.
 Together, they will bring families an immersive and interactive storytelling experience, complete with engaging hands-on activities to end the day.
 Limited seats are available for the storytelling sessions.
-Families who are interested are welcome to visit McDonald’s for more information and register with the participating stores.
+Families who are interested are welcome to visit McDonald’s Happy Meal website for more information and register with the participating stores.